spierala/blog-posts/introducing-signal-store.md

 You create an effect like this:
 - Listen to a specific action
-- Run a (in most cases) asynchronous task
+- Run an (in most cases) asynchronous task
 - Return a new action, when the task succeeded/failed

 ```ts